If you want to make it more than 20 steps from your campsite, you’re going to have to learn how to make hiking fun for kids.

 Take a tip from Mary Poppins and play some games that will have your kids having fun hiking in no time.
 Young kids can be motivated to do just about anything as long as it’s a game.

-Have fun by pretending you’re different animals and roar like bears or chitter like chipmunks while hiking.
+Have fun by pretending you’re different animals and roar like bears or chitter like chipmunks while in the great outdoors.
 I love pointing to groups of trees and telling Tiny Critter “If I were a rabbit, I’d live there”.
 He thinks I’m silly, but after a while he starts doing it too.

 6. Keep a Positive Attitude